-Highwater elevation: The ordinary high water mark of a pond, stream, lake, flowage or wetland referred to an established datum; or where such elevation is not available, the field elevation where the presence of water is so continuous to leave a distinct mark due to erosion, change in or destruction of vegetation, or changes in other easily recognizable topography, geological or vegetative characteristics.
+Highwater elevation: The average annual high water elevation of a pond, stream, lake, flowage or wetland referred to an established datum; or where such elevation is not available, the field elevation where the presence of water is so continuous to leave a distinct mark due to erosion, change in or destruction of vegetation, or changes in other easily recognizable topography, geological or vegetative characteristics.

-Highway: A right-of-way designated by the county established street and highway width map or any other comprehensive system for the principal purpose of providing vehicular thoroughfare and not necessary affording direct access to abutting property.
+Highway: A right-of-way designated by the County established street and highway width map or any other comprehensive system for the principal purpose of providing vehicular thoroughfare and not necessary affording direct access to abutting property.